 There are a lot of beginner kits that include an Arduino board and some basic components such as sensors, breadboard, potentiometer, push-button, LEDs, Jumper Wires, and motors.
 All the projects mentioned below use most of these basic components.

 But first, some basics to keep in mind: A circuit is basically an electronics loop with a starting point and an endpoint, with different external components in between.
 In order to make electrons flow, we need closed circuits.
 When electrons are unable to flow throughout the circuit, we call them open circuits.
-Here are 7 fun projects with circuits.
+Here are some fun projects with circuits, from very beginner to more challenging.

 1. Blinking an LED